 Within Biamp's Tesira software, the AEC Reference (AEC Ref) can be configured as either a single channel reference or a per channel reference.
 The single channel reference block is the default.

-The single channel AEC Reference option is designed to be placed inline with the speaker output, just before the output block, so anything routed to the speakers will automatically be sent to the AEC reference.
+The "single channel with pass-through" AEC Reference option is designed to be placed inline with the speaker output, just before the output block, so anything routed to the speakers will automatically be sent to the AEC reference.
 This is intended for rooms without local reinforcement of any mics.
 (You may optionally provide the AEC Ref signal via a discrete matrix output mirroring the output to the speakers.
 Any post-matrix level changes to the speakers should also be applied to the AEC Ref signal.)
 The output node of the single channel AEC Ref block must be terminated to either an output or a meter to allow the input path to compile.

-The per channel AEC Reference is used when you need to provide unique reference sources for each mic.
+The "per channel" AEC Reference is used when you need to provide unique reference sources for each mic.
 This will happen when you have a set of ceiling or tabletop mics that are not locally reinforced plus one or more locally reinforced microphones (presenter mics).
 It can also happen if you have a divisible space where some mics are in one room, and others in another, and thus the reference content is unique for each room.
 Any post-matrix level changes to the speakers should also be applied to the AEC Ref signals.

 In most conferencing applications with multiple ceiling mics, a gating automixer can be beneficial to help in reducing ambient noise passed to the far end of the conversation.
 You can constrain the number of open mics allowed if desired, or allow the system to open any number of mics based on their signal level.
 The gating automixer should only be used for similar mics.
 If a room has 6 ceiling mics, a handheld mic, and a podium mic then the 6 ceiling mics would go to a 6-channel automixer and the other 2 mics would go directly to the matrix mixer.
 The difference in mic gain settings and noise floors of the mics may cause unpredictable gating behavior if you tried to add the podium and handheld mics to the automixer.
 Enabling the direct outputs on the gating automixer and connecting them to an RMS meter will allow you to easily monitor which mics are active at any given time.